fukangwei/New_Blog_MarkDown/Java/Json格式.md

             |->  org.json.JSONException
 ```

-Thrown to indicate a problem with the JSON API.
+Thrown to indicate a problem with the `JSON API`.
 Such problems include:

 - Attempts to parse or construct malformed documents.
 - Use of null as a name.
-- Use of numeric types not available to JSON, such as NaNs or infinities.
+- Use of numeric types not available to `JSON`, such as `NaNs` or `infinities`.
 - Lookups using an out of range index or nonexistent name.
 - Type mismatches on lookups.